rjspencer/docs/theming.md

 ## StoreItemList
 A listing of store items.

+### Options

+limit
+: the amount of store items to list per page

+    defaults to `20`

+direction
+:	the direction in which to order the store items

+    accepted values are `asc` or `desc`

+    defaults to `desc`

+accountid
+: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

+    defaults to none (i.e. the current account)

 ## StoreItemView
 A view for an individual store item. *Meant to be used with {Page:StoreItemView}*

 ### block:StoreItemView

+StoreItemAccountId
+:    the ID of the account that created the store item

 StoreItemUrl
 :	the URL for the store item